Minnesota officer fired after hit in video now reinstated

 RICHFIELD, Minn.
-(AP) — An arbitrator has reinstated a Minnesota police officer who was fired after a Twitter video appeared to show him hitting a Somali-American teen.
+(AP) — An arbitrator has reinstated a Minnesota police officer who was fired after a Twitter video appeared to show him hitting a Somali-American teen last year.

-Richfield police say the arbitrator reversed Nate Kinsey’s termination Wednesday, gave him a three-day suspension and reinstated him.
+Richfield police say the arbitrator reversed Nate Kinsey’s termination Wednesday.

-Kinsey was placed on paid administrative leave, and the Hennepin County Attorney’s Office and a special prosecutor reviewed the case.
-They declined to charge him.
+The Hennepin County Attorney’s Office and a special prosecutor reviewed the case and declined to charge Kinsey.
 But the 10-year department veteran was fired after an internal investigation.

-Police Chief Jay Henthorne says the city is weighing its appeal options.
-Kinsey did not return a call for comment.
+Police Chief Jay Henthorne says the city’s weighing appeal options.

 Most Read Stories